-The LINK property SHOULD NOT be treated as just another attachment.
-The ATTACH property is being extended to handle server-side management and stripping of inline data.
-Clients may choose to handle attachments differently as they are often an integral part of the message - for example, the agenda.
-See [RFC8607]
+The LINK property MUST NOT be treated as just another attachment.
+The ATTACH property defined in [RFC5545] is being extended to handle server-side management and stripping of inline data.
+Clients may choose to handle attachments differently from the LINK property as they are often an integral part of the message - for example, the agenda.